 This aquarium gravel vacuum is great because it is very versatile and comes in 4 different sizes so that it can be used with both large and small fish tanks.
 The range starts from just 1” all the way to the larger size of 2.5”.
 This device requires a bucket of the dirty water and requires you to use an up and down motion to get the device started.
 A lot of people had difficulty with this method and looked for help via Google and YouTube, which you should do as well if you’re having problems.

 - It can reach debris from an angle and has two heads for water changes

 - It is fairly cheap

 - There is a guard to stop the hose from clogging

 - Not ideal for large tanks because of the thin hose

 - If you can’t use the easy start valve the device is useless

-This one is a little different also, because it has its main uses for nano tanks.
-This is because the hose is shorter and it requires a bucket for the water that it pumps out.
-However, because this is designed for tiny tanks, you will not need to keep running buckets backwards and forwards.
+This one is a little different also because it has its main uses for nano tanks.
+This is because the hose is shorter and it requires a bucket of the water that it pumps out.
+However, because this is designed for tiny tanks, you will not need to keep running buckets backward and forwards.
 Also, because of the bucket, the device doesn’t refill the water so you will need to do that manually.

 Python No Spill Clean and Fill

 - It can adapt to most tanks because of the useful adapts it has